 MD How has your approach to filmmaking changed?
-In Walter Salles’ documentary you mention an intention to re-edit your first feature, Platform.
+In Walter Salles’ documentary you mention an intention to re-edit your 2000 film Platform.
 What is your attitude towards your earlier films?

 JZ Normally once I’ve released my films I don’t watch them any more.
 Perhaps I would still do a little fine-tuning after the premiere because that is still during the extended creative period, but after that I wouldn’t.
 Once I’ve reached a point that I’m totally happy with it, I don’t touch a film.